gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ### Deployers

-The newly created _DeployItem_ will be reconciled by the Helm deployer.
+The created _DeployItem_ will be reconciled by the Helm deployer.
 It is the Helm deployer that creates and updates the configured resources of the Helm chart in the target cluster.

-When the deployer successfully reconciled the DeployItem, the phase is set to `Succeeded` and all managed resources are added to the DeployItem's status.
+After the deployer successfully reconciled the DeployItem, the phase is set to `Succeeded` and all managed resources are added to the DeployItem's status.

 ```shell output
 $ kubectl get di my-ingress-deploy-xxx -oyaml